MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-control.md

 2. Upload the file to your cloud app and then share it with everyone or with an external address.

-3. Go to the policy report.
+3. Go to the **Policy report**.
 A file policy match should appear shortly.

 4. You can see the classification label by clicking on the file and opening the **File drawer**.